Teralix42/Teralix42.github.io/teralabs.md

 ---
 layout: single
-title: "🧪 Experiments"
+title: "Teralabs by"
-permalink: /lab/
+permalink: /teralabs/
 ---

 > “If it works, it’s production.
 If it doesn’t, it’s experimental.” — me, justifying everything on this page